Home Care Day: Untapped Potential of SDS

-Today (Thursday 3 Aug) two new reports on the Scottish Government’s flagship Self-directed Support legislation will be launched at an event in Glasgow.
+On 3 August 2017, Scottish Care launched two new reports on the Scottish Government’s flagship Self-directed Support legislation.

 The reports have been produced by Scottish Care, the representative body for independent care services, and highlight the opportunities that Self-directed Support can offer older people in deciding their care but which are not being utilised.